 - Look for the section titled "Exclusions" or "Goods Not Covered" (Ctrl+F or Cmd+F).

-- If >30% of your products are excluded → Change your solution
+- If >30% of your product revenue is excluded → Change your solution immediately

 To help you visualize the solution, here is a summary table of the five mistakes and how to counter them.